Just a few of our many ongoing service projects are:

 Crittenton Services For Children and Families

 Making a difference for women and girls is the mission of Soroptimist International of Fullerton, and there is no better way to make a difference than to support a young woman who has faced challenges in her young life.
-Crittenton Services conducts a residential group home for children who have experienced domestic violence, substance abuse, or a variety of other issues.
-Each month a girl is selected to receive the "girl of the month" award for recognition in improvements in behavior, schooling, and attitude.
-This awardee is selected by counselors at the home for making signficant steps to improving to her life.
-She receives a certificate and gift certificate for her hard work.
+Crittenton Services conducts a residential group home for women, children and families who have experienced domestic violence, substance abuse, or a variety of other issues.
+Each month a girl is selected to receive the "girl of the month" award for recognition of improvements in behavior, attitude and education.
+This awardee is selected by counselors at the site for taking significant steps to improving her life and she receives a certificate and gift certificate for her hard work.

-Testimonial from Mustang Ladies - With gracious funding from the Fullerton Soroptimist Grant we have the opportunity to outreach to 25 chosen Mustang Ladies in grades 4-6.
-Each student fills out an application and is chosen based off of teacher, parent recommendations, and how sincere and thoughtful each answer is on the application.
-Then, every 2 months we invite a guest speaker who is a role model in the community to inspire and motivate our students to look at career options for their futures.
+Testimonial from Mustang Ladies - With gracious funding from the Fullerton Soroptimist Grant we have the opportunity to reach out to 25 chosen Mustang Ladies in grades 4-6.
+Each student fills out an application and is chosen based on teacher and parent recommendations, and the quality of the application.
+Every 2 months we invite a guest speaker who is a role model in the community to inspire and motivate our students to look at career options for their futures.
 We meet during lunchtime and also have an end of the year field trip.
 In previous years, we've honored the following guests: Ms. Leah Larson - Civil Engineer FY12 SWE-OC President, Ms. Yadi Moth - ADP and Creator of SPAIR sandals, Mrs. Sandy Diaz - Culinary Chef, Ms. Hazel Perez - Fullerton Police Officer, Ms. Naomi Rust - Attorney At Law, Mrs. Teresa Coehlo - Founder of Power of Modesty, Ms. Jessica Duran - SCCO Optometry, Mrs. Corinne Griffith - Author.
-We thank these women and many more whom were not mentioned for taking time out of their busy schedules to come plant seeds of inspiration in each one of your ladies.
-Previous Field Trips 2011 - Cal State University, Fullerton Campus Wide Tour; 2010 - Biola University Campus Wide Tour.
+We thank these women and many more whom were not mentioned for taking time out of their busy schedules to come plant seeds of inspiration in each one of the ladies.